 I’m a HAI member since 2005 and in May 2018 I responded to HAI’s appeal for a director with finance skills.
 Since my appointment, I registered HAI with Revenue and set up payroll and monthly management accounts in the cloud.
 I have also built an integrated database in QuickBooks for celebrants’ ceremonies.

 I’m a husband, father and grandfather who loves having time with Mary (also retired) and my family.
 I’m also an active paraglider pilot and a musician.

-Jillian joined the Humanist Association of Ireland as Operations Manager in July 2020.
+Jillian joined the Humanist Association of Ireland as Operations Manager in July 2020 and was appointed as Chief Executive Officer in July 2021.
 Prior to joining the HAI, she worked as Operations Manager and Project Manager across financial services and the public sector.
-Jillian has a BA in Communication Studies, an MSc in Management of Library and Information Services and is currently studying for a Postgraduate Diploma in Information Design and Development with Cork Institute of Technology.
+Jillian has a BA in Communication Studies, an MSc in Management of Library and Information Services and a Postgraduate Diploma in Information Design and Development.
 Jillian is committed to the goal of promoting and developing the HAI and to delivering meaningful services to Humanists in Ireland.